 Ohio Test of English Language Acquisition (OTELA)

 This test is no longer administered because the ELPA 21 has replaced this assessment.
-The information below will be useful to teachers who administered OTELA the past.
+The information below will be useful to teachers who administered OTELA in the past.

 Last Modified: 7/30/2015 9:00:21 AM